Tydax/the-giant-plant-eater/content/posts/arrabiata-linguini-with-roasted-veg.md

 author: Graham

 ---
-_It is easy to pull together a quick tomato-based pasta sauce and it lends itself to the addition of different ingredients.
+_I enjoy creating a quick tomato-based pasta sauce.
+It lends itself to the addition of different ingredients.
 For this dish I have roasted some vegetables to add to the sauce.
 They add sweetness to the sauce and bring a depth of flavour.
 The sauce will keep for a few days in the fridge and would easily freeze.
 You can use different types of pasta here and I am often influenced by what is in the store cupboard._

 ![](/content/images/img_20200719_204325.jpg)